-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's financial statements as a whole.
-The additional information presented on pages 36 through 38 are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
+The introductory, investment, actuarial and statistical sections and the additional information presented on pages 30 through 32 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The additional information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The additional information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
-In our opinion, the additional information presented on pages 36 through 38 is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The additional information presented on pages 30 through 32 is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The additional information presented on pages 30 through 32 has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
+In our opinion, the additional information presented on pages 30 through 32 is fairly stated in all material respects in relation to the basic financial statements as a whole.